 They are powerful irritants that can cause a faster oxidation rate.
 They accumulate in the kidneys, the thyroid gland, adrenal glands, nervous system, brain or elsewhere.

 Some people are born with too many toxic metals.
 One can also acquire them from food, drinking water, vaccines, from one’s occupation, or other places.

-Toxic fast oxidation can always be corrected with a proper nutritional balancing program, though it may take months or occasionally several years of following a properly designed nutritional balancing program.
+Toxic fast oxidation can always be corrected with a proper development program, though it may take months or occasionally several years of following a properly designed development program.
 When the toxic metals are removed, the oxidation rate slows down.

 7. “Running away”.
 This can be part of a fast oxidizer personality type, or it may occur by itself.
 Some fast oxidizers are running away from an issue in their lives.
 This could be called an avoidance of life pattern.

-An extreme case of this is a Step Up Mineral Pattern, a dangerous and quite common hair mineral pattern associated with heart attacks, strokes and other health catastrophes.
+An extreme case of this is a Step Up Mineral Pattern, a dangerous and somewhat common hair mineral pattern associated with heart attacks, strokes and other health catastrophes.

 A properly performed hair mineral test will reveal this pattern.
 It is important to reverse this pattern before a serous health condition occurs.
 This is not hard to do if one identifies the pattern.